aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 ## **Change Animation Effect Timing properties**

-Aspose.Slides for .NET allows you to change the Timing properties of an animation effect.
+Aspose.Slides for C++ allows you to change the Timing properties of an animation effect.

 This is the Animation Timing pane in Microsoft PowerPoint: